What is Davidson Domains?

 When can I create a domain?

 Domains become available to you (at no charge) as soon as your College network account is created.
-You can set up a domain at any time during your tenure with the College, and use it until 90 days after your departure date (after which you may either shut down the domain, or transfer it to your personal ownership).
+You can set up a domain at any time during your tenure with the College, and use it for one year after your departure date (after which you may either shut down the domain, or transfer it to your personal ownership).

 Who can I contact for more information?